woossi0/suite/docs/usermanual/source/processing/index.rst

 Spatial processing and analysis
 ===============================

-This section will discuss spatial processing and analysis tools using Boundless Suite.
+This section will discuss spatial processing and analysis tools using Boundless Server.
 Discussion will include basic spatial processing concepts, scripting, Web Processing Service processes, building an analytic application, and more.

 .. toctree::
    :maxdepth: 2